lee5002/coomer.party-scraper/README.md

-                        bandwidth use case, but requires more processing --offset-start START  starting offset to begin downloading --offset-end END      ending offset to finish downloading
+                        bandwidth use case, but requires more processing --offset-start START  starting offset to begin downloading --offset-end END      ending offset to finish downloading --chunk-size SIZE     chunk size used for downloading media in MB
 ```

 The URL can be a page for an artist, a post from an artist, or a single media file.
 The starting and ending offsets are only respected when downloading from a page.